Sarò libera

-Sarò libera is the second solo album by Italian singer Emma Marrone, published on September 20, 2011 by Universal.
+Sarò libera is the second studio album by Italian singer Emma Marrone, released on September 20, 2011 by Universal.
 The album is preceded by the eponymous single "Sarò libera", released September 2, 2011 and subsequently certified Gold disc.

 The album reached the highest position as the #43 Switzerland in the Swiss Music Charts, remaining there for eight weeks, and came straight to Number 1 in Italy, with the two versions.

 After Marrones participation in the Sanremo Music Festival 2012, on February 15, 2012 a new edition of the album was published, called Sanremo Edition, with a dual version of "Non è l'inferno", a song that won the festival, and a cover of "Nel blu dipinto di blu".

 The single "Non è l'inferno", certified disc multiplatinum, debuted straight to 1st place in Italy while Switzerland reaches the 19th position.
 The fourth single, "Cercavo amore", was certified Platinum disc.

 The fifth single from the album was "Maledetto quel giorno", the soundtrack of the campaign Hyundai i20 Sound Edition.
 On November 11, the website of Il Corriere della Sera released a preview of the music video of the song, not as a single statement, "Non sono solo te", included in Sarò libera, of which Emma is both producer and Screenwriter.